hexagonit/hexagonit.recipe.download/hexagonit/recipe/download/README.txt

     fail.

 ``destination``
-    The location where the extracted contents of the package will be placed.
+    Path to a directory where the extracted contents of the package will be placed.
 If omitted, a directory will be created under the ``buildout['parts-directory']`` with the name of the section using the recipe.